 - Decreases √ - 3.
-When the pressure is increased the system will try to decrease the pressure. \checkmark (2) - The forward reaction (2 mol to 1 mol) is favoured. <
+When the pressure is increased the system will try to decrease the pressure. \checkmark the beginning of this book.

+The forward reaction (2 mol to 1 mol) is favoured. ✓ (2)

-Remember, if you struggle to see how this calculation
+Remember, if you struggle to see how this calculation worked, please revise the "subject of formula" section at